AnnaGenina/pyGravSphere/README.md

 # pyGravSphere

-**pyGravSphere** is a non-parametric spherical Jeans analysis code, ideal for applications to dwarf spheroidal kinematic data.
+**pyGravSphere** is a non-parametric spherical Jeans analysis code.
+In essence, it is a wrap for **EmCee** designed for Jeans analysis with a convenient (I hope) user interface.

-We've tried our best to design a user-friendly interface for **pyGravSphere** and below we include a full tutorial, however, if any questions or suggestions arise, do feel free to contact *anna.genina@durham.ac.uk*.
+Below is my attempt at a tutorial.
+If any questions or suggestions arise, do feel free to contact *anna.genina@durham.ac.uk*.